wbaltazar/blood-biomarker-catalog/README.md

     -   Scripts for finding

-        -   characteristic genes (stable_polymorphic_genes.R)

-        -   flexible genes (flexible_genes.R)
+        -   trait genes (trait_genes.R)

-        -   housekeeping genes (housekeeping.R)
+        -   state genes (state_genes.R)

-    -   gene_categories_functional_enrich_in_silico_validation.R finds genes which meet their respective categories criteria in 4 or more studies (one microarray, one RNA-seq) and creates a list of those genes in the form of a txt file.
+    -   gene_categories_functional_enrich_in_silico_validation.R finds genes which meet their respective categories criteria in 4 or more studies (one microarray, one RNA-seq) and creates a list of those genes in the form of a TXT file.
 Creates sub-directories in output for storing the outputs of in silico validation analysis and functional enrichment analysis.
 Performs functional enrichment analysis using clusterProfiler and produces all figures.

 -   output folder